VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 tags = ["vim", "neovim", "shell"]
 +++

 Neovim is a tool both powerful and extensible.
-With some effort can make do more than just modify text in a file.
+With some effort can make it do more than just modify text in a file.
 Today I hope I can teach you enough Neovim's `lua` api to be able to build your configuration.

-We will create a simple configuration, add a couple of plugins and I'll tell you how to make your own commands.
+We will create a simple configuration file called `init.lua`, add a couple of plugins and I'll tell you how to make your own commands.

 This tutorial is meant for people totally new to Neovim.
-If you already have a configuration written in vimscript and want to migrate you might find this other article more useful: [Everything you need to know to configure neovim using lua](@/tools/configuring-neovim-using-lua.md).
+If you already have a configuration written in vimscript and want to migrate to lua, you might find this other article more useful: [Everything you need to know to configure neovim using lua](@/tools/configuring-neovim-using-lua.md).

 ## Some advice

 Before we start, I suggest you install the latest stable version of Neovim.
-You can go to the [release page](https://github.com/neovim/neovim/releases) in the github repository and get it there.
+You can go to the [release page](https://github.com/neovim/neovim/releases) in the github repository and download it from there.
 From now on I will assume you are using version 0.7.

 If you don't feel comfortable using Neovim as an editor, follow the tutorial that comes bundled with it.
 You can start it using this command in the terminal.